nabeelsherazi/simplesim/README.md

 ## About the wind and drag model

 The wind vector in this simulation is modeled as a 2D vector with randomly walking components.
 The independent random walks really work well for simulating wind.
-At each time step, the current wind vector is treated like an acceleration, meaning that the `windIntensity` parameter (very) roughly is analogous to the maximum jerk the wind can apply to the vehicle.
+At each time step, the current wind vector is treated like an acceleration, meaning that the `windIntensity` parameter (very) roughly is analogous to the maximum jerk at any timestep.

 Drag is modeled like this: the real equations are quadratic in velocity, but since the Reynolds number $Re$ also depends on velocity, there's also a linear regime when the $Re$ is decreasing like $1/v$.
-At some point, however, it plateaus, and you enter the quadratic regime, usually around Re=1000.
-For most objects, this happens at very slow speeds, like less than 0.5 m/s, meaning that it would be best to only use quadratic drag technically.
-However, this simulation models the linear regime and a faux transition anyway, because starting from quadratic drag can look very unphysical.
+In physical terms, this is because the flow has not separated, and so the dominant force is friction drag, i.e. the body of the object sliding against the air.
+At some point however, usually around $Re=1000$, $Re$ stops decreasing like $1/v$ and plateaus, so the object enters the quadratic regime.
+In physical terms, this is the flow separating and the dominant force becoming pressure drag, i.e. the vacuum of separated air behind the object wanting to "suck" it back.
+For most objects, this transition happens at very slow speeds, like less than 0.5 m/s, and so its not really worth it to even model the linear regime.
+For now though, simplesim does model the linear regime and has a parameter `quadraticDragThreshold` about which it lerps into quadratic drag.
+This seems to help with some weird diverging behavior, but you might want to disable it by setting the threshold to zero and working with just quadratic drag.

+The choice of a realistic pressure drag coefficient can be determined from a few real world properties.
+Quadrotors have a maximum force that their motors can apply, and so a maximum lateral acceleration when they're pointing sideways at max throttle.
+In doing this, at some point they reach some terminal lateral velocity, which is when quadratic drag exactly balances out the force from the motors.
+Since in simplesim we keep things simple and the mass of the quadrotor is 1, the max acceleration is the same as the max force, and already given as a parameter of the simulation.
+A good value is about 5g, which is typical of a quad like the S500.
+If we know what terminal lateral velocity we expect (a good value is about 30 m/s), then we have:

+$$
+a = a_{max} - cV_{t}^2 = 0
+$$
+$$
+c = \frac{a_{max}}{V_{t}^2} = \frac{2g}{30^2} \approx 0.55
+$$

 ## To do: